Select your local site for products and services by region

 Cumulative growth of $10,000

 3. Time is on our side: As a long-term investor, it’s wise to remember that it’s not a “timing” issue, it’s just an issue of time.
 Consider how staying invested over the long term has historically added up.
-This hypothetical $100,000 investment in the S&P 500® Index over 30 years, ending 12/31/2022, grew significantly – despite several volatile short-term market events.
+This hypothetical $10,000 investment in the S&P 500® Index over 20 years, ending 12/31/2024, grew significantly – despite several volatile short-term market events.

-$100,000 hypothetical investment in the S&P 500 Index over 30 years
+$10,000 hypothetical investment in the S&P 500 Index over 30 years

 S&P 500® Index is a widely recognized measure of US stock market performance.
 It is an unmanaged index of 500 common stocks chosen for market size, liquidity, and industry group representation, among other factors.
 It also measures the performance of the large-cap segment of the US equities market.

+Index information is used to illustrate general asset class exposure and not intended to represent performance of any investment product or strategy.
+It is not possible to invest directly in an index.
+Investing involves risk, including the risk of loss.
+Investment risk exists with equity, fixed income, and alternative investments.
+There is no assurance that any investment will meet its performance objectives or that losses will be avoided.
 All investing involves risk, including the risk of loss.
 Investment risk exists with equity, fixed income and alternative investments.
 There is no assurance that any investment will meet its performance objectives or that losses will be avoided.